ajc158/beeworld/README.md

 of configurable textures (check, radial stripes).
 These are all subclasses of the master sceneobject and scenetexture classes, so can be extended if need be.

+The xml files can be loaded by running the program and clicking 'open'.
+If this is done the tcp/ip port of the program will be fixed at 50091.
+Alternatively you can provide a filename and port number from the command line (i.e. beeworld2 ../myfile.xml 50092).
+See, I told you it was research code...

 If you are interested then have a play and add Issues to the tracker if there are any questions!